BANGAUTOGLASS

 This is one of the most common questions Maxima owners ask, and the honest answer is: it depends on your policy and your insurer.
 Comprehensive auto insurance typically covers windshield replacement due to rock chips or road debris, but not all policies automatically include ADAS recalibration costs in that coverage.
 Some insurers treat calibration as part of the repair and include it; others require it to be itemized separately, and a few policies may not cover it at all.

 The factors that affect your total cost — the specific trim of your Maxima, whether it has ProPILOT Assist or standard Safety Shield 360, the type of glass required, and the calibration method needed — all play a role in what gets submitted to your insurer.
 If you haven't started a claim yet, Bang AutoGlass can assist you in understanding the process and what documentation you may need to provide.
-We don't file the claim on your behalf, but we're happy to help you navigate the steps.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What to Expect During a Mobile Nissan Maxima Windshield Replacement